chrysophylax/sivs-conk/README.md

 ## thanks to
   * everyone who makes clojure so useful
   * ffmpeg people
-  * @a.schild and his helpful jade2 library with a static ffmpeg
+  * @a.schild and his helpful jave2 library with a static ffmpeg
+  * the hero who compiles ffmpeg statically